Barcoding12

 However, Morovia is worth a mention if you want to tweak the dimensions of your barcode (like making it taller for easier scanning).
 You can also choose between including or excluding text.
 Although we’d generally recommend including text so that it’s easier to tell one barcode from another without scanning.

-Why inFlow is better than a free barcode generator
+Why inventory software beats a free generator

 Using a free barcode generator or barcode font is a great way to get your foot in the door with barcodes at no cost.
 The reality is if you’re looking for a free barcode generator, you’re probably looking to improve your inventory situation—and that’s exactly what our software can help you with.
 Our software inFlow is a complete barcode system with a built-in barcode generator that supports prefixes and suffixes.